gwansikk/query-adaptor/README.md

 ## Features

 - **Extension of the Fetch API**: Query Fetch offers more advanced features compared to the traditional Fetch API.
 With functionalities like Instance, Interceptor, and Effect, you can minimize complex configurations and implement flexible HTTP communication.
-- **Support for Various Environments**: Designed to be easily used in various environments, Query Fetch can function perfectly even in specialized Fetch API environments like Tauri by acting as a simple adapter.
+- **Support for Various Environments**: Designed to be easily used in various environments, Query Fetch can function perfectly even in specialized Fetch API environments like Next.js, React Native, Tauri by acting as a simple adapter.
 - **Strong Type Safety**: Query Fetch fully supports TypeScript, requiring only the necessary types with accurate type inference.
 This minimizes unnecessary types and strongly guarantees type safety.

 ## Packages